AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 The **Send Email** submit action sends an email to one or more recipients on successful submission of the form.
 The email generated can contain form data in a predefined format.
 You can also include attachments and a Document of Record (DoR).

-To enable **[UICONTROL Attach Document of Record]** option is available, configure the adaptive form to generate a Document of Record.
+To enable **[!UICONTROL Attach Document of Record]** option is available, configure the adaptive form to generate a Document of Record.
 You can enable the option to generate a Document of Record from properties of the adaptive form.

 >[!NOTE]
 >